Some system configuration files on Linux and what they do

 This configuration file controls the system-wide environment variables.
-This contains the PATH variable that controls where executables may be run from system-wide.
+This contains the PATH variable that controls where binaries may be run from system-wide.

 This file contains a message that will be visible above the login prompt on the virtual console.
 Usually this is auto-generated regularly containing system messages such as disk file-system check results and other useful information.
 Linux Mint 12 does this.
 You may modify this file to customize your system.

 The rc.local file is a bash shell script that will be executed last during the system boot process after all of the other init scripts have completed.
 You may insert custom commands into this file that will be executed after every other command has finished.
 On my Linux Mint 12 system, this script in turn calls the /etc/rc.local script and runs any commands that it contains.
 Other systems could vary. if the /etc/rc.local shell script exists, then it would be the place to enter your custom commands.

 This file contains your system hostname.
 You need to edit this file to set a new hostname and then use the sudo hostname mycomputer to set the new hostname, to mycomputer or what ever you wish it to be.

 This configuration file contains the list of folders that contain library files such as libSDL.so and others.
 If you are installing software into the /usr/local folder from source, you will need to add that folder to the /etc/ld.so.conf file so that it will work properly when you type sudo ldconfig.

 This folder contains scripts that will run certain commands as certain times, there are four cron directories that will run commands within hourly, daily, weekly or monthly.
 The format of the cron files consists of shell scripts that are easy to edit and add your own commands.

 The /etc/hosts file contains a list of hosts and hostnames.
 An example is shown below. if you add a url such as I have at the bottom of this file, then it will be blocked.
 The system hostname is also defined at the top of the file.